-New York Guard units in a declared emergency upon receipt of orders will be responsible to provide military support to State Civil Defense as required and directed by Headquarters New York Guard.
+New York Guard units in a declared emergency upon receipt of orders will be responsible a.
+Change number 3 to New York Guard Manual, 1 December 1961.
+This change, dated to provide military support to State Civil Defense as required and directed by Headquarters New York Guard.
 The assigned two (2) New York Guard Radiological Monitors in each New York Guard unit, will furnish Civil Defense Commission with the degree and intensity of fallout patterns at their particular locations.